Experiments in Digital Video

 Kresge Art Center, Form From Thought Laboratory (Room 5)

 Office Hours: Wednesday 10-noon (office or the Intermedia Lab, room 5) or by appointment

 Experiments in Digital Video will offer an introduction to core skills and concepts used in digital video production, with an emphasis on art-making, conceptual thinking, and experimentation.
 This course will provide an introduction to the skills and concepts used in digital video production.
 It will include exposure to industry standard equipment, terminology, and digital video production skills in an experimental arts context.
 Basic research areas will include field production and electronic image gathering, documentary, lighting, basic non-linear editing, installation and alternative video content delivery.
 Emphasis will be placed on art-making, conceptual thinking and experimentation and focus on core generative processes of digital film, including preproduction, production, and presentation.

 Students will work individually and in small teams to explore a broad range of issues involved in creation of their projects.
 Towards the end of the semester we will have a public screening of student work.

-The course will consist of two large projects and two smaller projects:
+The course will consist of 5 projects: